 If you have an electric water heater that fails to produce water that is hot enough—or if the hot water runs out quickly—it is likely that one or both of the two heating elements is failing to operate properly.
 Unlike gas water heaters that use gas burners to heat the water, electric water heaters rely on a pair of upper and lower metal heating elements to heat the water.
-These heating elements extend horizontally through the side wall of the tank and are accessed beneath a cover panel in the side of the appliance.
+These heating elements extend horizontally through the side wall of the tank and are accessed beneath a cover panel on the side of the appliance.

 Similar to the way in which oven heating elements work, the heating elements in a water heater heat up when an electrical current passes through them.
 Each of the heating elements is controlled by a separate thermostat.
 When any of these components fail, the result can be reduced water temperature or a reduction in the amount of hot water available.

-While the prospect of replacing a heating element might seem intimidating, it is certainly possible for an experienced DIY to do the work themselves.
+While the prospect of replacing a heating element might seem intimidating, it is certainly possible for an experienced homeowner to do the work themselves.
 Since this is regarded as a repair rather than a replacement, in most communities there are no code restrictions or permit requirements to replace the heating elements on a water heater.

 Before You Begin